ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

    * - FGRDPROC
      - Flag for grids sharing dedicated output processes

 If there are input data grids defined ( NFGRIDS > 0 ) then these grids are defined first (CPLILINE, WINDLINE, ICELINE, CURRLINE).
 These grids are defined as if they are wave model grids using the file mod_def.<grd>.
-Each grid is defined on a separate input line with <grd>, with eight input flags identifying
+Each grid is defined on a separate input line with <grd>, with nine input flags identifying
 $ the presence of 1) water levels 2) currents 3) winds 4) ice
 $ 5) momentum 6) air density and 7-9) assimilation data.

+The UNIPOINTS defines the name of this grid for all point output, which gathers the output spectral grid in a unified point output file.

-The GRIDLINE defines actual wave model grids using 13 parameters to be read from a single line in the file for each.
+The WW3GRIDLINE defines actual wave model grids using 13 parameters to be read from a single line in the file for each.
 It includes (1) its own input grid mod_def.<grd>, (2-10) forcing grid ids, (3) rank number, (12) group number and (13-14) fraction of communicator (processes) used for this grid.

 RUN_BEG and RUN_END define the starting and end times,  FLAGMASKCOMP and FLAGMASKOUT are flags for masking at printout time (default F F), followed by the gridded and point outputs start time (OUT_BEG), interval (DTFLD and DTPNT) and end time (OUT_END).
 The restart outputs start time, interval and end time are define by RST_BEG, DTRST, RST_END respectively.

+The OUTPARS_WAV defines gridded output fields.
+The GOFILETYPE, POFILETYPE and RSTTYPE are gridded, point and restart output types respectively.

 No initial condition files are required for WW3.